 One last thing to do to make the most of your breast augmentation is to follow any instructions given by your surgeon to the letter.
 That includes instructions to avoid tobacco use, to skip a bra for a few weeks after surgery and to generally take it easy during your recovery.
-If you’re unsure on any instructions or want more details about why you should follow them, your surgeon should be happy to explain it to you.
+If you’re unsure on any instructions or want more details about why you should follow them, your surgeon will be happy to explain them to you.

 In Houston, Texas, Dr. Paul Vitenas is a board-certified plastic surgeon with nearly 30 years of experience specializing in breast augmentation and other breast surgeries.
 To learn more about how to make the most of your breast augmentation, call 281-484-0088 to schedule a consultation with Dr. Vitenas today.